banumbas/helix-launcher/Readme.md

 * `target` is optional.
 Leave it empty to apply the pack to any fork.
 * If you override files inside an `.rsi` directory, keep the correct `.rsi/meta.json` next to the changed textures.
 * Only `Audio/`, `Fonts/`, `Locale/`, `Shaders/`, and `Textures/` roots are mounted from a pack.
-* Gameplay and data roots such as `Prototypes/` are ignored by the launcher and will never be included in the overlay zip.
-* The loader enforces the same restriction again at mount time, so blocked roots are not exposed to the client even if they somehow end up inside the archive.

 # The LAUNCHER WON'T HAVE harmony SUPPORT, hwid spoofing, and the like, it's designed for FAIR PLAY.